Released: 10th January 2000

 Writers: Steve Crosby / Mike Stock / Matt Aitken

 Peak position: #5

 Chart run: 5-14-30-43-62

 It was probably the credentials behind Scooch that saved them after their debut single, When My Baby, promptly crashed into the chart at #29.
-Whilst many acts would immediately have wound up in pop’s perilous U-bend, come January 2000, Scooch instead released their second single.
+While many acts would immediately have wound up in pop’s perilous U-bend, come January 2000, Scooch instead released their second single.
 More Than I Needed To Know was less a follow-up and more an attempt to start Scooch over again in the days before you could simply re-label a flop as a buzz single.
-Armed with a new logo (“the Scooch Squiggle™”) and a music video containing snazzy pre-Minority Report computer sequences, all they needed was a killer song – and boy did they have one.
+Armed with a new logo (“the Scoodle™”) and a music video containing snazzy pre-Minority Report computer sequences, all they needed was a killer song.
+And boy, did they have one.

 If ever there was a moment where clear parallels could be drawn between the disbanded-SAW trio and their respective groups, this was it.
 Adopting the same “ABBA on speed” approach that had templated Steps’ early success, More Than I Needed To Know is an absolute bop.
-There’s the classic disco-tease during the restrained first few lines, but once the beat kicks in with a flourish of maracas (just because), this is a relentless Natalie Powers tour-de-force that surrenders any opportunity to take a breath for just short of three minutes and 30 seconds.
+There’s a classic disco-tease during the first verse: “You can tell me I won’t fall apart, so just be honest and straight from the start, and it’s so plain to me, although the world may not see…”, before the beat kicks in (“….Your smile’s a disguise for the truth that’s written in your heart”) with a flourish of maracas.